Mysskin: Filmmaking style

 Mysskin is inspired by filmmakers such as Akira Kurosawa, Robert Bresson and Takeshi Kitano.
 He is known for his peculiar combat sequences using elaborate storyboard and real unarmed martial strikes and stances; unconventional shots (like close-ups of feet); diegetic sound, light, silhouette and shadow; stage techniques (like monologue, face-floor, motion-freeze); staccato background score; meticulous scene and set construction; irony-laden dialogues; ellipses; minimalism; deep characterization (with archetypal hairdo, dress, accent, posture, gesture, locale, furniture); limited use of song choreography; and neo-noir renditions where the lead role is not infallible.

 Mysskin is known to start film shoot only after a bound script is ready.
 He rigorously annotates his scripts with cues and camera lens focal lengths for each scene.
 He says that his films are influenced by the works of Kurosawa.

 His assistant directors like G. R. Adithya and Sri Ganesh have also made successful films like Savarakathi and 8 Thottakkal.

 Personal life

+Mysskin has a daughter.
 His younger brother Aathityaa directed Devil (2024), for which he composed the music.